-The Communiqué on Investment Services and Activities and Ancillary Services, Serial No III-37-1 imposes best execution requirements for investment institutions.
-Accordingly, when executing orders, investment firms are obliged to fulfil the orders in a way that will give the best possible result for the customer in compliance with its order execution policy, considering the preferences of the customer regarding price, cost, speed, clearing, custody, counterparty and any other considerations relevant to the execution of orders.
+The Communiqué on Investment Services and Activities and Ancillary Services, Serial No III-37-1 imposes best-execution requirements on investment institutions.
+Accordingly, when executing orders, investment firms are obliged to fulfil the orders in a way that will give the best possible result for the customer in compliance with its order execution policy, considering the preferences of the customer in price, cost, speed, clearing, custody, counterparty and any other considerations relevant to the execution of orders.